api3dao/airnode/packages/airnode-protocol/README.md

 - `fantom-testnet` and `arbitrum` is not verified on the respective block explorers due to hardhat-etherscan not working.
 You can verify the contracts locally using the `verify-deployment` script.

-- The default Airnode `gasLimit` is not enough for `arbitrum` and `arbitrum-testnet`.
-Configure a suitable value in `config.json` for these chains.
+- The default Airnode `gasLimit` is not enough for `arbitrum`, `arbitrum-testnet` and `metis-testnet`.
+Configure a suitable value (such as `5000000`) in `config.json` for these chains.

+---

+The information below is slightly outdated

+---

 ## Introduction